 Today Adrien is well rested and happy to eat pan-fried veal scallop with jus, as well as green beans and butter beans in tomato sauce.
 He eats some apple for dessert as well as Camembert and bread.

 Today Adrien is not having any surimi.
 Basically cold starters are not his thing.
 He is requesting cauliflower, which is steamed with carrots and served with minced meat.
-Adrien eats with delight and requests more of his main dish.
+Adrien eats with gusto and requests more of his main dish.
 He then has bread and creamy cheese spread to finish his meal.

 It is extraordinary to witness Adrien’s progress in a year.
 Needless to say, there is a dedicated team behind this success.
 There is also some Government money to support mealtimes as an important part of children’s education and wellbeing.
 It works and alleviates the pressure on parents to do everything by themselves, feeding kids on the spectrum can be challenging indeed.

 Does your child’s school provide varied meals like this?
 Do you believe such progress is possible for your child?
 Here you can read more about how to help your child eat more variety.
 You can also have me come to you and help you reboot your child’s eating.
 Make my family fussy eater free